Koh Lanta is one of the most beautiful islands I’ve ever seen and a real paradise for those who look for perfect sandy beaches.

-I have heard so much about beaches in Koh Lanta that as soon as I arrived I started planning my daily trips.
+I have heard so much about the beaches in Koh Lanta that as soon as I arrived I started planning my daily trips.

-I also read somewhere that Koh Lanta was once named Pulao Satak which means long beach Island so I was really looking forward to discovering all these heavenly locations.
+I also read somewhere that Koh Lanta was once named Pulao Satak which means long beach island so I was really looking forward to discovering all these heavenly locations.